CammiePone/InvPeek/README.md

 ## For Developers:

-You can also find the mod on Up's [maven repository](https://maven.uuid.gg/#/releases).
+Step 1: You can also find the mod on Up's [maven repository](https://maven.uuid.gg/#/releases).

 ```gradle
 repositories {